-The Ideal Customer Profile (ICP) is a recurring subject for a good reason.
+The ICP is a recurring subject for a good reason.
 Without a basis to compare which customer should go in the target account list, you may end up passing over a huge opportunity for a small one.
 Most importantly, you want to make sure you are selecting clients that are the best fit for your product/service.
 Creating your ICP is a must.

 If you’re a startup, you will need to create your ICP from scratch.
 Or you can work with a B2B lead generation company that has a foot in every metaphorical door and have the expertise to guide you through the process.

 For established companies, the best practice to follow is to first take a look at your existing customers and determine their ideal characteristics from there.
 You’ll need to consult with the following departments for insights: